 In order to collect donations on your site, you’ll need to configure your payment settings and set up your online payment processor.

 You can use the one you already have set up for your charity, or easily set up a new payment account.

 So to configure the payments settings on your nonprofit donation form, you’ll have to install and activate the right payment addon.

 For easy step-by-step instructions, check out our tutorials on how to use WPForms payment addons:

 Once you’ve done that, click the Payments tab in the Form Editor.

 In our example, we’ll set up PayPal to process donations.

 Here you’ll need to do the following:

-- Click the checkbox enabling PayPal Standard payments on your donation form
+- Toggle on the option enabling PayPal Standard payments on your donation form.

 After you’re done configuring the payment settings, click Save to store your changes.